WeAreAVP/avcc/documentation/roles-permissions.md

 * Manage Users of all organizations
 * Manage Records of all organizations
+* Export Reports of all organizations
-* Manage all Organizations
+* Manage all organizations
-* Import/Export

-Admin

-* Manage Users of his organizations
+* Manage users of all organizations
+* Export

+Admin/Manager

-* Manage Records of his organizations
+* Manage Records of his organization
-* Manage his Organizations
+* Export Reports of his organization
-* Import/Export

-Manager

-* Manage only their organization and sub organizations carriers
-* Manage only their organization user and sub organization users
+* Manage users of his organization
-* Update its organization info
-* Manage only their sub organizations
-* Manage only their organization shipments
+* Manage his Organization
+* Export

 Cataloger

+* Add records
+* Export Reports of his project
+* Export

+User

+* Can view records
-* Manage Carriers of its own organization
+* Export Reports of his project
-* Update only their organization info
-* Update only their user info

 [Back: Prerequisite](prerequisite.md)